poolup-devs/poolup_backend/README.md

 GET request

 - Get all of a user's public information
-- Returns the following user properties: - `name, school, aboutMe, rating, ridesCompleted, ridesCancelled, picUrl, picType`
+- Returns the following user properties: - `name, school, aboutMe, rating, ridesCompleted, ridesCancelled, picUrl`
 - Any properties that are not defined are not included; for example, if a user has not received any reviews yet, the `rating` property cannot be computed and subsequently will not be returned

 - Additional Note: - `ridesCompleted` automatically updates 2 hours after a ride containing at least one passenger begins - Drivers will receive a **completed ride** for each passenger dropped off - Passengers will receive a single **completed ride** after a carpooling session